GES

 Impact on Agriculture & Food Processing

-GST's treatment of agriculture and food products has significant implications for food prices and farmer welfare.
-Exempt items (0% GST): Fresh fruits and vegetables, fresh milk, eggs, fresh meat and fish, curd, lassi, buttermilk, bread, unbranded wheat/rice/atta/maida, unbranded daal/pulses, jaggery, natural honey, live animals, firewood, charcoal.
-Key principle: Unprocessed and unbranded agricultural products are generally exempt.
-5% slab: Branded/packaged food grains (wheat atta, rice, pulses in pre-packaged and labelled form above 25 kg were exempt but those below 25 kg were taxed at 5% from July 2022 — this was controversial).
-Sugar, tea, edible oils, spices, milk products (flavoured milk, condensed milk), meat (frozen), fish (frozen/processed).
-Fertilisers: 5% (reduced from 12%).
-12% slab: Processed food (butter, cheese, frozen vegetables, fruit juices), animal/vegetable fats, sauces.
-18% slab: Cocoa products, chocolates, processed foods like instant noodles (Maggi, etc.), aerated waters (moved to 28% with cess), ice cream.
-The July 2022 controversy: GST Council decided to impose 5% GST on pre-packed and labelled food items (rice, wheat, curd, buttermilk) when sold in packets up to 25 kg.
-Earlier, these items were exempt regardless of packaging.
-Rationale: To capture the growing branded food sector's revenue while keeping loose (unpackaged) items exempt for the poor.
-Criticism: It was perceived as a "tax on food" affecting common people.
-Impact on food processing: The GST has been beneficial for the food processing sector because: (a) ITC availability reduces cascading cost.
-Pre-GST, food processors faced excise + VAT without cross-credit. (b) Uniform tax across states — eliminates the tax differential that made inter-state trade in food products cumbersome. (c) However, inverted duty structure (5% GST on output but 12-18% on inputs like packaging, machinery, fuel) creates ITC accumulation that is difficult to refund — squeezing margins for food processors.
-This is a major unresolved issue.
+Exempt (0%): Fresh fruits/vegetables, fresh milk, eggs, fresh meat/fish, curd, lassi, buttermilk, bread, unbranded wheat/rice/atta/pulses, jaggery, natural honey, live animals.
+Principle: Unprocessed and unbranded agricultural products are generally exempt.
+5%: Branded/packaged food grains (pre-packaged below 25 kg taxed at 5% from July 2022 — controversial), sugar, tea, edible oils, spices, milk products (flavoured/condensed), frozen meat/fish.
+Fertilisers at 5% (reduced from 12%).
+12%: Processed food (butter, cheese, frozen vegetables, juices).
+18%: Processed foods like instant noodles, chocolates.
+July 2022 controversy: 5% GST imposed on pre-packed labelled food items (rice, wheat, curd, buttermilk in packets up to 25 kg).
+Previously exempt regardless of packaging.
+Rationale: capture growing branded sector while keeping loose items exempt.
+Perceived as "tax on food."
+Food processing benefit: ITC availability reduces cascading (pre-GST, excise + VAT without cross-credit).
+Uniform tax across states eliminates inter-state friction.
+However, inverted duty structure (5% output but 12-18% inputs like packaging, machinery, fuel) creates ITC accumulation difficult to refund — squeezing food processor margins.
+This remains a major unresolved issue.

 Inverted Duty Structure & Refund Issues

-Inverted duty structure occurs when the GST rate on inputs exceeds the GST rate on outputs, resulting in accumulated ITC that the business cannot set off against output tax.
-This leads to refund claims, which face delays and create working capital problems for businesses.
-Sectors affected: (1) Textiles: Fabrics at 5% but yarn at 12% — fabric manufacturers accumulate ITC.
-(2) Footwear: Shoes below Rs 1,000 at 5% but raw materials (rubber, soles, leather) at 12-18%.
-(3) Fertilisers: Output at 5% but inputs (chemicals, machinery) at 12-18%.
-(4) Food processing: Packaged food at 5% but packaging material, machinery at 18%.
-(5) Renewable energy: Solar modules at 5% (pre-2022) but steel, copper, glass at 18%.
-(6) Pharmaceuticals: Essential drugs at 5% but active pharmaceutical ingredients at 12-18%.
-ITC refund process: Taxpayers file refund application in GSTR-3B.
-Authorities verify and process refund.
-Average processing time: 2-3 months (improved from 6+ months in early GST years).
-However, for ITC accumulation due to inverted structure, refund is limited to the formula: Maximum refund = (Turnover of inverted-rated supply / Adjusted total turnover) x Net ITC minus Tax payable on inverted supply.
-This formula excludes ITC on input services from the refund calculation — a Supreme Court ruling (VKC Footsteps, 2021) clarified this, and the government amended Rule 89(5) to exclude input services, which further restricted refund amounts.
-Policy options to resolve: (a) Rate rationalisation: Merge 5% and 12% into a single 8-9% rate — would eliminate most inverted structures but would increase prices of essentials. (b) Expand inverted duty refund to include input services. (c) Reduce input rates for affected sectors.
-The 15th Finance Commission and the GoM on rate rationalisation have both recommended addressing the inverted duty structure as a priority.
-Total ITC refund claims pending: Rs 25,000+ crore (as of FY24).
-The delay in refunds affects MSMEs disproportionately — they lack the working capital to absorb the locked-up ITC.
+Inverted duty structure: Input GST rate exceeds output GST rate, creating accumulated ITC that cannot be offset.
+This leads to refund claims facing delays and working capital problems.
+Affected sectors: (1) Textiles: Fabrics 5%, yarn 12%.
+(2) Footwear: Shoes below Rs 1,000 at 5%, raw materials 12-18%.
+(3) Fertilisers: Output 5%, inputs 12-18%.
+(4) Food processing: Output 5%, packaging/machinery 18%.
+(5) Renewable energy: Solar modules 5% (pre-2022), steel/copper/glass 18%.
+(6) Pharma: Essential drugs 5%, APIs 12-18%.
+Refund formula: Maximum refund = (Turnover of inverted supply / Adjusted total turnover) x Net ITC minus Tax payable.
+This excludes input services from refund calculation — VKC Footsteps SC ruling (2021) clarified this, and government amended Rule 89(5) to exclude input services, further restricting refunds.
+Policy options: (a) Merge 5% and 12% into 8-9% — eliminates most inversions but raises essential goods prices. (b) Expand refund to include input services. (c) Reduce input rates for affected sectors.
+15th FC and GoM on rationalisation both prioritised this.
+Pending ITC refund claims: Rs 25,000+ crore (FY24).
+Delays hit MSMEs hardest — they lack working capital to absorb locked-up ITC.

 GST on Real Estate & Construction

-Real estate under GST has a unique and complex treatment: Under-construction property: Attracts GST.
-Ready-to-move-in property (with completion/occupancy certificate): Exempt from GST (stamp duty applies).
-Rates (post-33rd Council meeting, April 2019): Regular residential apartments: 5% without ITC (earlier 12% with ITC).
-Affordable housing (value up to Rs 45 lakh, carpet area 60 sqm metro / 90 sqm non-metro): 1% without ITC (earlier 8% with ITC).
-Commercial property: 12% with ITC (for properties sold before completion).
-The "without ITC" model means builders cannot claim input tax credit on construction materials (cement 28%, steel 18%, paints 18%, bricks 5-12%) — the entire input tax cost is embedded in the property price.
-Effective tax incidence is estimated at 5-8% on the builder's margin after accounting for input costs.
-This was a compromise — the GST Council reduced the headline rate but removed ITC to prevent "gold-plating" of costs (builders claiming inflated ITC).
-Problems with real estate GST: (a) No ITC on land component — land is outside GST (stamp duty under state list).
-One-third of the total consideration is deemed to be land value and excluded from GST. (b) Double taxation concern: Buyer pays GST on under-construction purchase AND stamp duty on registration — effectively taxed twice. (c) Anti-profiteering: Builders were required to pass on ITC benefit to buyers — NAA penalised several builders (DLF, Tata Housing) for not reducing prices after ITC availability. (d) Works Contract: Taxed at 12-18% depending on whether it is for government or private.
-This affects construction companies significantly.
-Joint Development Agreements (JDAs): When a landowner gives land to a developer in exchange for constructed flats, GST applies on the developer's supply of flats to the landowner.
-The time of supply is when the completion certificate is issued.
+Under-construction property attracts GST.
+Ready-to-move (with completion/occupancy certificate): Exempt (stamp duty applies).
+Rates (post-33rd Council, April 2019): Regular residential apartments 5% without ITC (earlier 12% with ITC).
+Affordable housing (up to Rs 45 lakh, carpet area 60 sqm metro / 90 sqm non-metro): 1% without ITC (earlier 8% with ITC).
+Commercial property: 12% with ITC (sold before completion).
+"Without ITC" means builders cannot claim credit on construction inputs (cement 28%, steel 18%, paints 18%) — entire input cost is embedded in price.
+Effective incidence estimated at 5-8% on builder margin after input costs.
+This was a compromise — Council reduced headline rate but removed ITC to prevent "gold-plating."
+Problems: (a) No ITC on land (outside GST — stamp duty).
+One-third of consideration is deemed land value and excluded. (b) Double taxation: Buyer pays GST on under-construction purchase AND stamp duty on registration. (c) Anti-profiteering: NAA penalised DLF, Tata Housing for not passing ITC benefits. (d) Works contract: 12-18% depending on government/private — significant for construction companies.
+Joint Development Agreements: GST applies on developer's supply of flats to landowner.
+Time of supply: completion certificate issuance.

 State GST Revenue & Fiscal Impact

-GST has transformed India's sub-national fiscal architecture.
-Before GST, states relied heavily on state VAT (average 45-50% of own tax revenue), entry tax, entertainment tax, luxury tax, and central sales tax — all subsumed into GST.
-Post-GST, states receive: SGST on intra-state transactions, their share of IGST (destination principle), and devolution from the divisible pool (41% as per 15th FC).
-State-wise revenue performance varies significantly: Revenue gainers (consumption states with low manufacturing): Kerala, Rajasthan, Bihar, Jharkhand, Himachal Pradesh, Uttarakhand.
-These states gain because GST is destination-based — tax accrues where goods are consumed, not where produced.
-Revenue losers (production states): Gujarat, Maharashtra, Tamil Nadu, Karnataka — traditionally collected high VAT on manufacturing.
-Under origin-based taxation, they retained revenue.
-Under GST, a portion shifts to consuming states.
-Compensation mechanism: The GST (Compensation to States) Act 2017 guaranteed 14% annual revenue growth over FY16 base revenue for 5 years (2017-2022).
-Formula: Protected revenue (FY16 base x 1.14^n for year n) minus actual SGST + IGST settlement.
-Shortfall paid from Compensation Cess fund.
-This was a critical assurance that convinced states to agree to GST — effectively guaranteeing revenue for 5 years.
-COVID impact: Compensation cess collections collapsed in FY21 while state revenue fell sharply.
-Centre provided Rs 1.1 lakh crore (FY21) and Rs 1.59 lakh crore (FY22) through back-to-back loans (borrowed on behalf of states, repayable from future cess collections).
-Total compensation cess borrowing: Rs 2.69 lakh crore — being repaid from cess collections continuing beyond June 2022 until March 2026.
-Post-compensation (July 2022 onwards): States no longer receive guaranteed revenue growth.
-States with strong economic growth (Maharashtra, Karnataka, Gujarat) have seen GST buoyancy > 1.2.
-Weaker states (Punjab, Goa, Himachal) face revenue stress.
-The end of compensation has renewed calls for a reformed mechanism or extended support.
+GST transformed sub-national fiscal architecture.
+Pre-GST, states relied on VAT (45-50% of own tax), entry tax, entertainment tax, luxury tax, CST — all subsumed.
+Post-GST states receive: SGST on intra-state transactions, IGST share (destination principle), divisible pool devolution (41% per 15th FC).
+Revenue gainers (consumption states): Kerala, Rajasthan, Bihar, Jharkhand, HP, Uttarakhand — destination-based taxation shifts revenue from production to consumption states.
+Revenue losers (production states): Gujarat, Maharashtra, TN, Karnataka — traditionally collected high VAT on manufacturing.
+Compensation mechanism: 14% annual growth over FY16 base guaranteed for 5 years.
+Formula: Protected revenue (base x 1.14^n) minus actual SGST + IGST settlement.
+Shortfall paid from cess fund — critical assurance that convinced states to agree.
+COVID impact: Centre provided Rs 1.1 lakh crore (FY21) and Rs 1.59 lakh crore (FY22) through back-to-back loans.
+Total borrowing: Rs 2.69 lakh crore — repaid from cess continuing beyond June 2022 until March 2026.
+Post-compensation (July 2022+): States no longer receive guaranteed growth.
+Strong-economy states show buoyancy above 1.2.
+Weaker states (Punjab, Goa, HP) face revenue stress.
+The end of compensation has renewed calls for extended support.

 Relevant Exams